brunobuzzi/U-Fabrik/README.md

 _Note:_<br>
-_Icons from Dolphin and http://www.iconarchive.com/_
+_Icons are Dolphin icons and from http://www.iconarchive.com/_

 ### Development Installation